Pakistan People's Party: 21st century and current affairs

 In 2007, the party faced the leadership crises when its presiding leader, Benazir Bhutto, was assassinated on 27 December 2007 but the party won the majority to control the executive after the general elections held in 2008.
-Initially reaching a compromise with its rival Pakistan Muslim League (N), the party spearheaded the efforts to impeach President Pervez Musharraf who later resigned.
+Initially reaching a compromise with its rival Pakistan Muslim League (N) and Pakistan Tehreek-e-Insaf the party spearheaded the efforts to impeach President Pervez Musharraf who later resigned.
 During this time, the party nominated Yousaf Raza Gillani for the premiership and Asif Ali Zardari for the presidency while forming a coalition alliance with Pakistan Muslim League (Q) in Punjab, Awami National Party in Khyber-Pakhtunkhwa, JUI(F) in Balochistan and Muttahida Qaumi Movement in Sindh.
 While on other hand, the Peoples Party claimed the exclusive mandate in Gilgit-Baltistan and Kashmir.

 In 2010, President Zardari voluntarily transferred the powers and control of the executive Prime Minister's Secretariat which was ratified through the passage of the eighteenth amendment to the constitution as part of country's road to parliamentary democracy.
 In growing criticism on tackling foreign-bound terrorism from west, corruption, energy crises, and economic stagflation, the party struggled to project its overall political narratives but managed to maintain a large vote bank in deeper Sindh, Balochistan, and southern skirts of Punjab.

 According to The Economist in 2017, the party "has become irrelevant outside their home province of Sindh."